-We’re on the frontline of AIDS in Haiti, working to protect some of the country’s most marginalised communities living under extremely difficult circumstances.
+In Haiti, we're working to protect some of the country’s most marginalised communities living under extremely difficult circumstances from HIV.

 The HIV picture in Haiti is a complex one, exacerbated by extreme poverty, political instability and a lack of good quality health services.
 Many people still struggle for food, water and shelter after the devastating earthquake in 2010 and Hurricane Matthew in 2016.
 The impact on those living with HIV is severe, with many subjected to violence, denied medical services and abandoned by loved ones.